Founded in Rockport, Maine as Environment Northeast

 - Connecticut more than doubled its energy efficiency program.

-- Efficiency Maine began offering the state’s first real energy efficiency programs to all customers.
+- We conceived of and successfully advocated for the creation of Efficiency Maine, which began offering the state’s first real energy efficiency programs to all customers.

 - The New Hampshire Board drew from the examples of our other boards